Impeachment of Andrew Johnson: Johnson's dismissal of Secretary of War Stanton

 Johnson complained about Stanton's restoration to office and searched desperately for someone to replace Stanton who would be acceptable to the Senate.
 He first proposed the position to General William Tecumseh Sherman, an enemy of Stanton, who turned down his offer.
 Sherman subsequently suggested to Johnson that Radical Republicans and moderate Republicans would be amenable to replacing Stanton with Jacob Dolson Cox, but he found the president to be no longer interested in appeasement.
 On February 21, 1868, the president appointed Lorenzo Thomas, a brevet major general in the Army, as secretary of war ad interim.
 Johnson thereupon informed the Senate of his decision.
 Thomas personally delivered the president's dismissal notice to Stanton, who rejected the legitimacy of the decision.
 Rather than vacate his office, Stanton barricaded himself inside and ordered Thomas arrested for violating the Tenure of Office Act.
-He also informed Speaker of the House Schuyler Colfax and President Pro Tempore of the Senate Benjamin Wade of the situation.
 Thomas remained under arrest for several days before being released, and having the charge against him dropped after Stanton realized that the case against Thomas would provide the courts with an opportunity to review the constitutionality of the Tenure of Office Act.

 Johnson's opponents in Congress were outraged by his actions; the president's challenge to congressional authority—with regard to both the Tenure of Office Act and post-war reconstruction—had, in their estimation, been tolerated for long enough.
 In swift response, an impeachment resolution was introduced in the House by Representatives Thaddeus Stevens and John Bingham.
 Expressing the widespread sentiment among House Republicans, Representative William D. Kelley (on February 22, 1868) declared: